xNeptune/botw-trainer/README.md

-# Legend of Zelda: Breath of The Wild | PAL Trainer
+# Legend of Zelda: Breath of The Wild Trainer
 Version Of The Game Needed: 1.1 (v33)

 ## About